What is Pine Bark Extract?

 Beneficial for Patients with ADHD

 Pine bark extract can help manage symptoms of ADHD.
 A study in 2006 discovered that children who took the supplement daily for four weeks had significantly reduced hyperactivity levels, improved concentration and visual motor skills.
-Furthermore, symptoms of the study’s subjects began to return one month after they ceased using Pine Bark Extract (x).
+Furthermore, symptoms of the study’s subjects began to return one month after they ceased using the extract (x).

 Another study examined the impact of the extract antioxidant activity on oxidative stress, one of the non-hereditary factors believed to contribute to ADHD.
 Children who took the extract for a month had good antioxidant levels (x).
 While these findings look promising, there’s insufficient research to understand how antioxidant levels affect ADHD symptoms.